Duy-Phuong/spring-docs/Note git/guide code/angular.md

 ```
 ### 8. Fixing a Bug with the Resolver
 edit not save

+It fetches new recipes from the server and that simply overwrites our existing recipes, including our changes to these recipes.

+Now the solution is to first check whether we do have recipes and only fetch new ones if we don't.

+`if (recipes.length === 0)`

 ## 20. Authentication & Route Protection in Angular

 ### 1. Module Introduction